EvenTorset/fxr/NODE.md

 await fxr.saveAs('example.fxr', Game.EldenRing)
 ```
 This creates a new FXR file with the ID 300 and sets up a single red square as the effect.
-It then uses the Node file system module to write the file to the folder as `example.fxr`.
+It then writes the file to the folder as `example.fxr`.

 To run the example script, use this command:
 ```